Jackson Concert Series

 Avita Duo features Katya Moeller on violin and Ksenia Nosikova on piano.
 This mother-daughter partnership strives to highlight both standard repertoire and the works of lesser-known composers.
 Dr. Nosikova is a professor and chair of the piano department at the University of Iowa School of Music.
 Katya is a senior at The Juilliard School, studying with Masao Kawasaki.

-St. Ambrose University Choir
+St. Ambrose University Chorale and Chamber Singers

 The East Loop